adityas129/blog/content/about.md

 For fun, I enjoy reading, sports (affinity twds runnings + racquet sports), playing the tabla, playing with LLMs, and traveling.

-I love hearing from people.
-Many of my friends, collaborators and co-conspirators in projects/companies have come from the internet.
+### I love hearing from people through here.

+Many of my friends, closest collaborators and co-conspirators in projects/companies have come from the internet.
 So pls, don't hesitate to reach out if you think we would vibe.
 The [contact tab](https://www.asharma.me/contact/) is just a few short internet steps away

 &nbsp;